Warzone2100/warzone2100/doc/js-functions.md

 Remove a template.

-## setReticuleButton(id, filename, filenameHigh, tooltip, callback)
+## setReticuleButton(id, enabled, tooltip, callback)

-Add reticule button. id is which button to change, where zero is zero is the middle button, then going clockwise from the uppermost button. filename is button graphics and filenameHigh is for highlighting.
-The tooltip is the text you see when you mouse over the button.
+Add reticule button. id is which button to change, where zero is zero is the middle button, then going clockwise from the uppermost button. enabled enables/disables a button if set to true/false.
+The tooltip is the text you see when you move the mouse over the button.
 Finally, the callback is which scripting function to call.
 Hide and show the user interface for such changes to take effect.
 (3.2+ only)

 ## showReticuleWidget(id)